devgateway/www.developmentgateway.org/_posts/2015-03-31-governments-as-open-data-users-the-future-of-iati.md

 created: 1427802716
 old_path: news/governments-open-data-users-future-iati
 title: 'Governments as Open Data Users: The Future of IATI'
-lede: On March 19-20, the IATI Secretariat convened a Regional Workshop on Development Data and Usage.
+excerpt: On March 19-20, the IATI Secretariat convened a Regional Workshop on Development Data and Usage.
 This event included 14 country governments from across Africa, as well as a handful of Ghanaian and international civil society organizations and service providers.